English modal verbs

 “Mike hasn’t been able to ski this winter because it hasn’t snowed very much.

-The English modal verb “Could”
+English modal verbs “Could”

 As I mentioned above could is sometimes used as the past tense of can.